JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 #### `gen_quadratic()`

-The `gen_quadratic(n, p, range)` function generates a dataset of $n$ points forming a quadratic curve in the first two dimensions of a $p$-dimensional space.
+The `gen_quadratic(n, p, range)` function generates a dataset of $n$ points forming a quadratic curve in the first two dimensions.
 This $2\text{-}D$ parabolic structure is embedded within a higher-dimensional space with additive noise in the remaining dimensions.

 The curve is constructed by drawing uniformly spaced inputs and applying a second-degree polynomial transformation.
 Let $X_1 \sim U(\text{range}[1], \text{range}[2])$ be the independent variable.
 A raw polynomial basis of degree 2 is used to form $X_2 = X_1 - X_1^2 + \varepsilon_2$, where $\varepsilon_2 \sim U(0, 0.5)$.
 This creates a smooth parabolic arc that opens downward, with jitter in the vertical direction to simulate noise.
 For $p > 2$, Gaussian noise $X_j \sim N(0, 0.1^2)$ is added to embed the $2\text{-}D$ structure into $p\text{-}D$, where $j = 3, \dots, p$.